Policy document

 17.1

 The Council operates a system known as banding to measure an applicant’s housing need.
-When an application is received, it is assessed and placed into one of four bands depending on the housing needs of the applicant.
+When an application is received, it is assessed and placed into one of five bands depending on the housing needs of the applicant.
 These bands reflect the reasonable preference criteria set out in the relevant legislation.

 17.2